- 70CL

 Maison Prunier offers these old vintage Cognacs "brut de fûts", produced in just a few hundred bottles per vintage.
 This edition comes from the 1974 harvest from the Fins Bois terroir and bottled with its natural alcohol degree.
 Supplied in a wooden box.

 Maison Prunier offers these old vintage Cognacs "brut de fûts", produced in just a few hundred bottles per vintage.
-This edition comes from the 1986 harvest from the Petite Champagne terroir and bottled with its natural alcohol degree.
+This edition comes from the 1982 harvest from the Grande Champagne terroir and bottled with its natural alcohol degree.
 Supplied in a wooden box.